ibowditch/userdocs/_sources/kiosk.md.txt

 Monthly Meeting
 :::

-Open the meeting event by clicking on the title "March General Meeting", to get to the following form:
+Open the meeting event by clicking on the title <span style="color:blue;">"March General Meeting"</span>, to get to the following form:

 :::{figure-md} updxfer
 :class: myclass